nicolasbock/ebuildtester/README.rst

 Introduction
 ============

-This script is a tool to test a Gentoo ebuild and its dependencies.
-The idea is that the package is emerged in a clean (and current) stage3 Docker container.
+This is a tool to test a Gentoo ebuild and its dependencies.
+The idea is that the ebuild is emerged in a clean (and current) stage3 Docker container.

 .. image:: https://badge.fury.io/py/ebuildtester.svg
     :target: https://badge.fury.io/py/ebuildtester